PLPAfrica/Feb_2024-Python-Hackathon1/readme.md

 ### Your program should:

 - Ask the user to input the value of `n`.
-- Create a function that takes n as a parameter and returns a list containing the first n terms of the Fibonacci sequence.
+- Create a function that takes n as a `parameter` and `returns` a list containing the first `n` terms of the Fibonacci sequence.
-- Print the generated Fibonacci sequence.
+- Print the `generated` Fibonacci sequence.

+## 2. Python Conditional Statements

+### Create a Python program that:

+- Prompts a user to enter their `age`.
+- Uses a conditional statement to check if the `age` is `greater than` or `equal to` 18.
+- Prints `You are eligible to vote` if true, otherwise `You are not eligible to vote`